numpy/numtype/CONTRIBUTING.md

 before proposing any changes.
 Ensure that the markdown is formatted correctly with [markdownlint](https://github.com/DavidAnson/markdownlint/tree/main).

+## Development Tools

+NumType provides several development tools to help maintain code quality and consistency.

+For detailed usage of each tool, please refer to the `README.md` in the [`tool`](tool) directory.

 ## Commit message style

 For the most part, commit messages in NumType should follow